cxcloud/cxcloud-documentation/best-practices/README.md

 # Best practices

 * [Multivendor coordination](multivendor-coordination.md)
+* How to participate in developing CX Cloud?
 * When to use API GW
 * Docker vs. Lambda
 * Why/How to use Process engine